ss-lab-cancerunit/CompBio_MPhil_RegulatoryGenomics_Practical/README.md

 # Docker installation
-This repo includes the docker installation instructions for macOS, windows as well as Linux.
+The first section includes the docker installation instructions for macOS, windows as well as Linux.

 ## Install Docker Desktop on macOS
 _In order to install Docker Desktop on macOS, your macOS will have to be version 10.14 or newer._